 Functional genomics approach by omics-based translational analysis

-Currently, after completion of full-genome sequencing of over 100 plant species, the complete biosynthetic framework needs to be applied for integrative approaches with other omics data such as genomics and transcriptomics.
+Currently, after completion of full-genome sequencing of huge array of plant species, the complete biosynthetic framework needs to be applied for integrative approaches with other omics data such as genomics and transcriptomics.
 However, genome information is not sufficient to compute the size and framework of a species’ metabolism.
 Therefore, we screen qualitative differences of metabolite levels between tissues, stress treatments and wild accessions for “elucidation of biosynthetic framework” based on gene expression levels predicted from metabolite data (Fig. 2).On the other hand, recent technical developments allowing affordable whole genome sequencing, omics studies and availability of several resources such as knockout mutant library, quantitative trait locus (QTL) lines and wild accessions, have resulted in a dramatic increase in the number of approaches such as metabolic phenotype screening, network/modeling analysis, QTL and genome-wide association studies (GWAS).
 We therefore perform metabolomic analysis to screen qualitative differences of metabolite levels between different species, tissues and natural mutants for refinement of recent model of biosynthetic framework.
 Genomic and transcriptomic data as well as metabolomic data derived from genome-wide resources, will be used for translational analysis.
 We focus on the discovery of key genes involved in the creation of chemical diversity, and production of beneficial compounds.

 Cross species comparison on the neo-functionalized genomic region

 Recent technical developments allowing reasonable whole genome sequencing as well as a better inventory of species-by-species chemical diversity have greatly advanced our understanding as to how these pathways vary across species.
 The range of genetics based strategies for characterization of key genes described above provide several genes and genomic regions involved in neo-functionalization of plant secondary metabolism.
 Neo-functionalization” which occurs a totally new function after a gene duplication event, is a key factor of functional gen divergence.
-We therefore focus on the species specific duplicated genes in these key syntenic regions in order to find neo-functionalized genes having novel functions in plant secondary metabolism.
+We therefore focus on the species specific duplicated genes in these key genome synteny regions in order to discover new functional genes in plant secondary metabolism.

 - Tohge et al., Plant J., 42, 218-235, 2005